pyk/pyk.sh/questions/2022-09-28-what-is-printf.md

 ---

 `printf` is a library function that sends formatted output to stdout.
-You can use `printf` to print out something to console log.
+You can use `printf` to print out any value to the terminal console.

 ### Declaration